ros2/sros2/SROS2_Linux.md

 ### Additional configuration for RTI Connext

-Prerequisite: to use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugin.
+Prerequisite: to use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugins (note that you also need to install RTI's version of openssl as 5.3.1 doesnt support openssl 1.1.0 provided in Ubuntu Bionic).

-Warning: this tutorial is for Connext 5.3.1.
+Warning: this tutorial is for ROS Bouncy and Connext 5.3.1.
-If you use Connext 5.2.4 please refer to the [tutorial from ROS 2 Beta 3](https://github.com/ros2/sros2/blob/release-beta3/SROS2_Linux.md)
+If you use ROS Ardent or Connext 5.3.0 please refer to the [tutorial from ROS Ardent](https://github.com/ros2/sros2/blob/ardent/SROS2_Linux.md)

 The RTI Connext installer allows you to choose where it lands in the filesystem.
 These instructions assume that you have prefixed the RTI paths with `$HOME/rti` so that the latest version will land in `$HOME/rti/rti_connext_dds-5.3.1`.